 Jon majored in French at Columbia and earned his Ph.D. in French literature at Yale.
-Striving to be a bridge between American and French cultures, he worked summers for the State Department, where one of his assignments was interpreting for Martin Luther King Jr. and Francophone-African dignitaries visiting the United States.
+Striving to be a bridge between American and French cultures, he worked summers for the State Department, where one of his

 At the University of Toronto, Dace majored in Modern History and Modern Languages, spending her junior year in Strasbourg, France, and later earning her master's degree in French.
 She spent summers waiting tables, including as a barmaid at the '67 World Expo in Montreal.